 Summary

-Read the full fact sheet- Immunisation is the best protection against measles, mumps, rubella and chickenpox.
+Read the full fact sheet- Immunisation is the best protection against measles, mumps, rubella and varicella (commonly known as chickenpox).

-- The National Immunisation Program provides immunisations against measles, mumps, rubella and varicella (commonly known as chickenpox).
+- The National Immunisation Program funds a free combination vaccine for protection against measles, mumps, rubella and chickenpox.

-- Common immunisation side effects are usually mild and temporary (occurring in the first few days after vaccination) and do not require specific treatment.
+- Common immunisation side effects are usually mild and temporary (occurring in the first few days after vaccination) and do not usually require specific treatment.

 On this page